Formate Assay Kit ab111748 is a simple and direct colorimetric assay for detecting formate in biological samples.

-In Abcam's Formate Assay Kit, formate is oxidized to generate a product resulting in color formation (? = 450 nm) proportional to formate concentration.
+In the formate assay protocol, formate is oxidized to generate a product resulting in color formation (450 nm) proportional to formate concentration.
+The amount of formate in the sample is then determined by comparing the color to a standard curve.

 Formic acid (HCOOH) is the simplest carboxylic acid and occurs naturally, notably in ant and bee venom.
 It is normally present at low levels in blood and urine (up to ~ 0.5 mM) but can be present in concentrations as high as 5 mM in acute methanol poisoning.
 Environmental exposure to formaldehyde can also elevate the blood and urine levels of formate.